What is LASER?

 A laser is not electrical or magnetic or sound energy.
 It is LIGHT energy, specifically the light in a particular spectrum.
 As we know, white light is made up of many colors put together.
 Science and technology have isolated the red spectrum of light because of its influence on human cells and have developed a way to use that light to benefit people.

-On the one hand, laser has been used to do tattoo removal, acne treatment, hair removal and cosmetic improvements.
-It can erase brown (age) spots and improve skin texture.
-In another refinement, it has revolutionized medicine by helping surgeons perform work with a precision that was difficult to do before.
+In the early days of red light therapy, laser had been used for tattoo removal, acne, hair removal, cosmetic improvements, and other superficial treatments.
+Lower level red laser treatments can erase brown (age) spots and improve skin texture.
+After many refinements, it has revolutionized medicine by helping surgeons perform work with a precision that was difficult to do before.
 Dentists and dermatologists also use it nationwide in their work.

 Are all these uses similar?
 Not hardly.
 Each profession has found a way to